alida-laney/justalida/_poems/are-you-ok?.md

 he told me a lot of things i guess he could only say once it was over.

 for a long time, i whispered to myself,
-*it will be worth it on the other side,*. and i’m only here just barely,
+*it will be worth it on the other side,*
+and i’m only here just barely,

 but